IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_imported_certificate_metadata.html.markdown

 * `downloaded` - (Boolean) Indicates whether the secret data that is associated with a secret version was retrieved in a call to the service API.

-* `expiration_date` - (Forces new resource, String) The date a secret is expired.
+* `expiration_date` - (String) The date a secret is expired.
 The date format follows RFC 3339.

 * `intermediate_included` - (Boolean) Indicates whether the certificate was imported with an associated intermediate certificate.

-* `issuer` - (Forces new resource, String) The distinguished name that identifies the entity that signed and issued the certificate.
+* `issuer` - (String) The distinguished name that identifies the entity that signed and issued the certificate.
   * Constraints: The maximum length is `128` characters.
 The minimum length is `2` characters.
 The value must match regular expression `/(.*?)/`.

 * `key_algorithm` - (String) The identifier for the cryptographic algorithm used to generate the public key that is associated with the certificate.